bonfire-engine/bonfire-engine.github.io/decoration.md

 # Decoration

+> <small>This is a [AnimatedObject](objects#AnimatedObject)</small>

-> Anything that you may add to the scenery.
+Anything that you may add to the scenery.
 For example a Barrel in the way or a NPC in which you can use to interact with your player.

 We can create our decorative or interactable objects using the following builders: